pagopa/cloudgaap-commons-openapi/README.md

-# CloudGaaP Commons
+# CloudGaaP Commons OpenAPI

-Commons stuff used in all the CloudGaaP subprojects.
+Commons OpenAPI stuff used in all the CloudGaaP subprojects.